yaxu/pihkal/chapters/300-mini-notation.md

 pattern of sounds, and the `d1 $`{.haskell} sends the pattern to be turned into sound.

-\StoryNote{A note for experienced programmers - mini-notation sequences are immediately parsed into tidal patterns, so although they
-\emph{look} like strings, you can't treat them as such.}{strings}
+\StoryNote{A note for experienced programmers - in Tidal, mini-notation sequences are immediately parsed into patterns, so although they \emph{look} like strings, you can't treat them as such.}{strings}

 Most examples in this chapter will be visual, rather than musical, so you can have a good look at the pattern next to its code.
 Some